 The Group partners with a range of external organisations aligned with the its diversity and inclusion activities.
-These organisations include Diversity Council Australia, Pride in Diversity, SageCo, Queensland Tourism Industry Council, Wear It Purple, Asian Leadership Project, Macquarie Graduate School of Management and Australian Marriage Equality.
+These organisations include Diversity Council Australia, Pride in Diversity, SageCo, Queensland Tourism Industry Council, Wear It Purple HostPlus and the Sydney Gay & Lesbian Mardi Gras.
 The Group has also participated in initiatives such as Harmony Day and International Women's Day.